philsupertramp/blog/src/posts/yet-another-explanation-of-machine-learning.md

 ---
+tags:
-tags: post
+- post
-title: Thowards relyable assistants in a world of LLMs (Part 1)
+- draft
+permalink: false
+title: Yet Another Explanation of Machine Learning
 layout: mylayout.njk
 author: Philipp
-date: 2024-03-24
 ---

 The purpose of this Multi-Part article is to introduce a novel approach for AI automation assistants as well as give an introduction to general machine learning to allow a broader audience to harvest this approach.

-Part 1 will introduce the reader to the subject matter, part 2 explain the novel routing approach.
+Part 1 will introduce the reader to the subject matter, part 2 explain a novel approach.

 ## Introduction
 To constantly push back against novel technologies has been part of my life since many years.